KaczorowskaKarolina/goit-react-hw-04-feedback/README.md

 ---

-Expresso cafe collects feedback from its customers.
+Expresso cafe collects feedback from it's customers.
 Statistics collection application.
 There are only three answer options: good, neutral, bad.
 The application displays the number of responses collected for each category, the total number of votes cast and the percentage of positive responses.